 Don't forget to check you email and student portals - Make sure your application is complete and nothing is missing, including test scores which you must request be sent.

 The Marin School held its annual Science Fair and Jazz band concert last night.
-Here are a few photos from the event:
+Here are a few photos from the event: click on the pictures to enlarge.

 The 2nd annual Poetry Out Loud competition was held today at TMS.
 Poetry Out Loud, sponsored by the National Endowment for the Arts and The Poetry Foundation, is a nationwide program that involves student recitation of any poem offered on the Poetry Out Loud website.